 Emergency Dental Care

-A dental emergency can happen when you least expect it, whether it’s a broken tooth, a lost crown, or sudden swelling in the cheek.
+A dental emergency can happen when you least expect it, whether it’s a broken tooth, severe uncontrollable pain, or sudden swelling in the face.
 If you are experiencing a dental emergency, contact your dental center as soon as possible.
 Your MCDC dental team is here to help you determine if treatment is needed now, or if it can wait.
-Call (877) 313-6232 to talk to someone about your dental emergency and get scheduled.
+Call your local MCDC Center to talk to someone about your dental concern.

 What you can expect as an emergency patient?

-If you are experiencing pain or need emergency dental services, we will find you the earliest available appointment at your nearest My Community Dental Center – whether you’re a current or new patient.
+If you are experiencing pain or need emergency dental services, we will find you the earliest available appointment at your nearest My Community Dental Center.

 Once your dental team assesses your situation over the phone, we will do our very best to get you in to be seen as soon as possible.
 In some cases, he or she may share ways to help ease symptoms or refer you to another dentist or to your local hospital if appropriate.

-If you have experienced a trauma to the head or neck, a broken jaw, or excessive bleeding, we recommend you go to the emergency room.
+- If you have experienced trauma to the head or neck, a broken jaw, or have excessive/uncontrollable bleeding.